A project management calendar helps you plan and organize project tasks in no time.

-But is a calendar hanging on your fridge enough?
+But will the calendar hanging on your fridge do the job?

 What about flipping through one of those desk calendars?